ericcnguyen04/BirdTime/README.md

 ## MVP Goals
 One of the first forms of functionality I need to do is the hopping of the bird.
-Then, create pipes that will randomize the gap of the pipes, and make the pipes go towards the bird -press the space bar key to start the game
+Then, create pipes that will randomize the gap of the pipes, and make the pipes go towards the bird
+- press the space bar key to start the game
--control the bird's hopping by clicking on the spacebar -create pipes as obstacles
+- control the bird's hopping by clicking on the spacebar
+- create pipes as obstacles
--create a function where pipes move towards the bird as soon as the game starts -repeat the pipe function so that endless amounts of pipes go towards the bird, with different position of the gaps -stop the game if the bird's hitbox comes in contact with the pipe -bring up a board to show you your results and a button to redo/play again
+- create a function where pipes move towards the bird as soon as the game starts
+- repeat the pipe function so that endless amounts of pipes go towards the bird, with different position of the gaps
+- stop the game if the bird's hitbox comes in contact with the pipe
+- bring up a board to show you your results and a button to redo/play again

 ## STRETCH Goals
--adding 'skins' to the game -- ability to change the bird's appearance -provide the bird an animation by facing up and down depending on the process of the hopping -provide a background with animation to display movement
+- adding 'skins' to the game -- ability to change the bird's appearance
+- provide the bird an animation by facing up and down depending on the process of the hopping
+- provide a background with animation to display movement